Q. So, if you are a geography major,

 Q. How can I benefit from a geography class?

 A. You might be surprised at the variety of classes the department has to offer.
 In fact, some of our courses are not only required for geography majors, but also for environmental science, international affairs, and historic preservation majors.
-If you are interested in business, why not take economic geography – an analysis of the development and characteristics of the world-economy?
+If you are interested in business, why not take economic geography (GEOG 236, Globalization & Local Development) – an analysis of the development and characteristics of the world-economy?
 Interested in the weather?
-Take a climatology class where you will learn about the origins of thunderstorms and tornadoes, among other weather phenomena.
+Take GEOG 110, Introduction to Weather & Climate, where you will learn about the origins of thunderstorms and tornadoes, among other weather phenomena.
 For those seeking true adventure, why not try a short study abroad program?
-The Geography Department sponsors trips to Guatemala during spring break, and our faculty have led trips to Morocco during summer, and Cambodia over winter break.
+The Geography Department offers GEOG 361, Grassroots Development in Guatemala, which includes a trip to the cloud forest during spring break.
 There is such a wide variety of classes offered within geography, that many students choose this major simply because their studies never become stale!
 Geography is all around us and is always changing.

 Q: I’m a transfer student: can I major in Geography?

 A: Yes.
 The geography major is very flexible, with relatively few pre-requisite classes, so it is possible to earn the degree in four semesters.
-You should try to take the science sequence GEOG 110-111 in your first fall-spring, so as to keep other courses open to you.
 Please speak with a geography professor as early as possible to help you with planning!

 A: Yes.
-The GIS Certificate requires 4 4-credit classes and a 3-credit internship or individual study, so as long as it fits in with your degree program, you can complete it.
+The GIS Certificate requires four 4-credit classes and a 3-credit internship or individual study, so as long as it fits in with your degree program, you can complete it.
+Students can complete the certificate after graduation, or can enroll in the certificate as a stand alone program.